Big bet: Examples

-While any multi-round poker game can use big bets, the unlimited buy-in nature of casino style play is best suited for BB limits.
-Casinos can advertise the relatively low maximum wager of the BB as a way of attracting players, and players can join the table at any time.
+While any multi-round poker game can use big bets, the unlimited buy-in nature of casino style play is best suited for big bet limits.
+Casinos can advertise the relatively low maximum wager of the big bet as a way of attracting players, and players can join the table at any time.

 Casino-style draw poker

 Big bets are used in draw poker during the final round of betting to weed out tentative players.
 In theory, only those committed to their hand after seeing their final cards will be motivated to wager twice as much as their previous bet.
 In practice, however, additional motivation for players to fold is usually needed in a single draw game such as: a half-pot limit, a pot limit, or a spread limit.
 No limit poker is only employed when table limits are imposed, thereby disallowing casino guests to join the table after play has started.